| Safe Haskell | Safe-Inferred |

 This macro furhtermore assumes that the last type variable in the the class

-) is of kind Type -> Type
+definition (here, that's m) is of kind Type -> Type.
+This makes sense

 for our application, because our classes will normally be classes of monads.